Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Methodology

 \subsection{Problem Statement}

 In this study, the short-term prediction of ramp traffic flow at interchanges is defined as a temporal prediction problem.
-Consider a hub interchange with a double-line cross, where the mainline consists of $N = 8$ directions, including four upstream and four downstream directions for the two intersecting lines.
+Consider a hub interchange with two mainlines crossing, where the mainlines consist of $N = 8$ directions, including four upstream and four downstream directions for the two intersecting lines.
 There are $M = 12$ traffic movements (ramps), with each ramp connecting the upstream and downstream mainline flows from two corresponding directions.

 $\mathbf{V}_{t-(T-1):t} \in \mathbb{R}^{T \times N \times F}$ denotes the historical mainline traffic flow feature time series for $T$ consecutive time steps, where $F$ represents the number of features per observation point.
 The objective is to predict the ramp traffic flow $\mathbf{Y}_{t+1:t+S} \in \mathbb{R}^{S \times M \times I}$ for the next $S$ time steps, given the ramp traffic graph $\mathcal{G}$: